 - Destination - Select the destination to which you want to publish your broadcast.
-Select General to stream to any RTMP destination, or select one of the named destinations for encoding templates pre-tuned to the specific destination.
-Select Wowza to stream to the Wowza Streaming Cloud service or a Wowza Streaming Engine instance or select one of the video-sharing websites.
-You can also select General Low Bitrate, Low Latency, or Vertical if your broadcast requires any of these special configurations.
-See About Wowza ClearCaster universal mode destination and encoding options for more information.
+For a built-in destination, select General Single Target to stream to any RTMP destination, or select General Multiple Targets to stream to more than one destination at a time.
+Use one of the named destinations for encoding templates pre-tuned to the specific destination.
+Select Wowza Stream Name to stream to a Wowza Streaming Engine instance, Wowza Streaming Cloud for a direct integration with the Wowza Streaming Cloud service, or one of the video-sharing websites.
+You can also select Other if your broadcast requires special configurations such as IP input of various types or output with SRT or MPEG-TS.
+See About built-in Wowza ClearCaster universal mode destination and encoding options for more information.

-- Encoding Template - Select one of the encoding templates that is pre-tuned specifically for your destination or special broadcast configuration.
-See About Wowza ClearCaster universal mode destination and encoding options for more information.
+- Encoding Template - Select one of the encoding templates that are pre-tuned specifically for your destination or special broadcast configuration.
+See About built-in Wowza ClearCaster universal mode destination and encoding options for more information.